 The Delaware Indians settled Punxsutawney, Pennsylvania in 1723 and they considered groundhogs honorable ancestors following the Indian legend of their ancestral grandfather “Wojak, the groundhog.”

-When the German settlers came they combined their traditional Candleman’s Day and the natives’ love for the groundhog.
-Traditionally the Germans watched a badger to cast a shadow.
+When the German settlers came they combined their traditional Candleman’s Day and the natives’ love for the groundhog, and hence the tradition became to watch the groundhog shadow every winter!

-February 4, 1841 - from Morgantown, Berks County (Pennsylvania) storekeeper James Morris' diary..."Last Tuesday, the 2nd, was Candlemas day, the day on which, according to the Germans, the Groundhog peeps out of his winter quarters and if he sees his shadow he pops back for another six weeks nap, but if the day be cloudy he remains out, as the weather is to be moderate."
+The earliest reference to Groundhog Day is from a diary entry from Berks County, Pennsylvania storekeeper James Morris on February 4, 1841: "Last Tuesday, the 2nd, was Candlemas day, the day on which, according to the Germans, the Groundhog peeps out of his winter quarters and if he sees his shadow he pops back for another six weeks nap, but if the day be cloudy he remains out, as the weather is to be moderate."

-This annual groundhog tradition has continued for 130 years with only nine years of no data.
-Since records began in 1887, the groundhog has seen his shadow 103 times (forecasting a longer winter), while reporting no shadow 18 times (forecasting an early spring).
-Unfortunately, Punxsutawney Phil’s winter prediction is correct only 39% of the time - I'll go ahead and call him a pretty bad meteorologist — but it sure is a cute tradition!
+This annual groundhog tradition has continued since 1886, and according to data from the York Daily Record, there are only 10 instances of years without historical shadow-seeing data!
+Going back to 1886, and taking into account the 10 years of missing data, the groundhog has seen his shadow 106 times (forecasting a longer winter), while reporting no shadow 20 times (forecasting an early spring).
+Unfortunately, Punxsutawney Phil’s winter prediction is correct only about 39% of the time, making for a somewhat unreliable meteorologist — but it sure is a cute tradition!

 Fun fact: Although they claim there is only one Punxsutawney Phil, groundhogs live roughly 10 years on average so there have been anywhere from 15 to 20 groundhogs used for Phil.